You need not wait till January 1 before you plan your marketing strategy and tactic to stay ahead of your business competition in the coming year.

 - Do your employees have access to the right tools, technology, and training?

 Focusing on your employees is not only about money.
 Once employees feel motivated and secure in their jobs, they will strive to put in their best.

-Since your employees are dealing with your customers, they will go the extra mile to make the customer experience a pleasant and memorable one if you treat your employees well.
+Since your employees deal with your customers, they will go the extra mile to make the customer experience pleasant and memorable if you treat your employees well.

 Focusing on your employees will also help you weed out any employee who does not value your company culture and keep those who do.

 There’s no point wasting time with an employee that has no regard for your company culture.Keeping up with the latest developments in your industry, investing in new technology etc., will go a long way in keeping you ahead of your competitors.
 Click To Tweet

 Are you making it easy and rewarding for your existing customers to recommend you to their family and friends?
 Do you offer perks such as a “refer-a-friend” discount to your current and new customers?

 Remember that word-of-mouth is one of the best marketing efforts available.
 But also remember that the same word-of-mouth which satisfied customers can use to help you grow your business, dissatisfied customers can also use it to destroy your business.